 The Assessment Cycle

 In 2016, we mailed a Property Assessment Notice to every property owner in the province – assessing more than five million properties in Ontario.
-Your 2016 Notice reflects the assessed value and classification of your property as of January 1, 2016 and this will be used as the basis for calculating your 2021 property taxes.
+Your 2016 Notice reflects the assessed value and classification of your property as of January 1, 2016 and this will be used as the basis for calculating your 2023 and 2024 property taxes.

 We continue to review properties during non-Assessment Update years as new homes are built, owners renovate, structures are demolished and properties change use.